 - Lacing - braided nylon rather than flat shoe laces.
 Check eyelets for strength and durability.

 - Smell - seriously!
 I smelled a pair and it was like dead fish.
-It should have a clean, new leather smell.
+It should have a clean, new smell.

 Caring For Your Boots